 STATUS OF THIS DOCUMENT

-This is a draft Final Report on the Protection of IGO and INGO Identifiers in all gTLDs, prepared by ICANN staff and the Working Group for public comment on the policy recommendations currently under consideration by the PDP Working Group (“WG”).
-This draft Final Report has also been submitted to the GNSO Council on 20 Sept, 2013.
-The Final Report, with consensus policy recommendations will take into account community input on this draft and continued WG deliberations will be prepared by the Working Group.
-The Final Report will be submitted to the GNSO Council for their consideration.
+This is the Final Report on the Protection of IGO and INGO Identifiers in all gTLDs, prepared by ICANN staff and the Working Group.
+It contains policy recommendations from the PDP Working Group (“WG”).
+This Final Report was submitted to the GNSO Council on 10 November, 2013 for their consideration.

-SUMMARY

-This report is submitted to the GNSO Council and posted for public comment as a required step in this GNSO Policy Development Process on the Protection of IGO and INGO Identifiers in all gTLDs.